 One size no longer fits all in ovarian cancer treatment.

-Each year 1400 women are diagnosed with ovarian cancer – almost 1000 of these women will die within five years (43% survival five years from diagnosis).
-Survival has not improved in decades and lags well behind breast (89% survival five years from diagnosis) and other cancers.
+According to Cancer Australia, 1510 women are estimated to be diagnosed with ovarian cancer this year, and 1046 women are estimated to die from ovarian cancer.
+The five-year survival rate is currently just 46%.
+Survival has not improved in decades and lags well behind breast (91% survival five years from diagnosis) and other cancers.

 Ovarian cancer has traditionally been thought of as a single disease and is still treated that way.
 The last five years has seen a revolution in our understanding of the biology of ovarian cancers.
 We now understand why a one size-fits-all approach to treatment must and can change.

 OASIS – Ovarian cancer Alliance for SIgnal-Seeking clinical trials